-C++ Multiple, Multilevel and Hierarchical Inheritance
+C++ Multiple, Multilevel, Hierarchical and Virtual Inheritance

-Inheritance is one of the core feature of an object-oriented programming language.
+Inheritance is one of the core features of an object-oriented programming language.
 It allows software developers to derive a new class from the existing class.
 The derived class inherits the features of the base class (existing class).

 There are various models of inheritance in C++ programming.